Information-theoretic machine learning for time-varying mode decomposition of separated aerodynamic flows: Results

 \section{Results}

-In this section, we apply a modified version of the approximated informative and non-informative mode decomposition, hereafter called informative mode decomposition or IMD for brevity, to three examples of separated airfoil wake, covering a range of spatiotemporal aerodynamic characteristics.
+In this section, we apply a modified version of the approximated informative and non-informative mode decomposition, hereafter called informative mode decomposition or IMD for brevity, to {four} examples of separated flows, covering a range of spatiotemporal aerodynamic characteristics.
 The first example of laminar airfoil flow across the angles of attack exhibits periodic wake shedding while its frequency varies depending on the angle.
-The second case of vortex-gust airfoil interactions presents highly unsteady transient dynamics with a large excitation of aerodynamic forces during short time.
-Furthermore, the third problem of a turbulent separated wake involves the three-dimensionality of vortical structures with quasi-periodicity over time.
+The second case of {numerically-simulated} vortex-gust airfoil interactions presents highly unsteady transient dynamics with a large excitation of aerodynamic forces during short time. {While the third case of experimental data for strongly-disturbed flow around a wing also exhibits transient dynamics, these data include measurement noise.} Furthermore, the {fourth} problem of a turbulent separated wake involves the three-dimensionality of vortical structures with quasi-periodicity over time.
 Along with the current problem settings, let us examine how the present data-driven approach extracts physics for unsteady aerodynamic problems from an informatics point of view.